 What if I already have, or had a Non-Student CalNet Affiliate ID number from UCB?

 You just need to check the box "Transfer of Appointment" on the application and include your Non-Student CalNet ID number.

 What if I forgot my CalNet Username/Password?

-To reset your username/password, either contact the LBNL Helpdesk, or go in person to the UCB Account Services Desk next to the Cal 1 Card Office.
+To reset your username/password, contact the UCB Account Services Desk next to the Cal 1 Card Office.

 Is my LBNL LDAP Username/Password the same as my Calnet Username Password?

 No, emphatically not!!!
 In fact, when you signed up, you swore you wouldn't use the same password for both, remember?
 Keep your two identities separate to minimize the chance of a cyber security problem.

 I have my CalNet Username/Password, what can I do with it?